We're so excited you're coming to Brown! Here are the answers to some common technology questions we've heard from incoming students.

 Though you may see Ethernet ports in residence halls, they are disabled by default because they are used so rarely.
 Disabling them helps Brown be greener and save power.
 If you have a device that isn't wifi enabled, you can use a wifi adapter to connect it.
 The IT Service Center can help.

 Is there cable at Brown?

-If you live in a residence hall, you automatically receive access to a ton of great channels through our TV service, which uses a product called Philo.
+We provide basic channels through our TV/DVR service, which uses a product called Philo.
 You can watch anywhere on campus as long as you're connected to Brown's wireless network (Brown).